bramses/bramses-highly-opinionated-vault-2023/README.md

 If you *are* planning on using a daily calendar, I'd recommend the [Full Calendar plugin](obsidian://show-plugin?id=obsidian-full-calendar).
 I hear good things!

-The Time Block Planning is great for weekly planning and quarterly planning as well.
-When combined with Templater (plugin) and Periodic Notes (plugin), Time Block Planning gives a great weekly review to look forward to.
+The Time Block Planning is great for weekly planning and quarterly planning as well. **The goal is to use the weekly plan to inform the daily plan and the quarterly plan to inform the weekly plan.** When combined with Templater (plugin) and Periodic Notes (plugin), Time Block Planning gives a great weekly review to look forward to.

 Plugins:
 - Templater